Corona model city Munich wants to show Merkel and Söder how it’s done

 Updated:

 The Chancellor failed with her no-covid strategy.
-Now cities like Munich want to show that they can do better, that they can open up and keep the virus in check at the same time.
-One can only wish them luck.
-A comment by Merkur editor-in-chief Georg Anastasiadis.
+Now cities like Munich want to show that they can do better.

 It was palpable: Even before Merkel’s request for forgiveness, Germany was at a tipping point in its corona policy.
 Only with the mobilization of all forces did the “No Covid” camp around the Chancellor and the Bavarian Prime Minister manage to enforce their strict but increasingly unsuccessful lockdown policy.
 Merkel’s admission that she had not given enough consideration to the consequences of the “rest days” strategy developed by her chancellery (and presented like a raid) means a serious defeat for the representatives of this school of thought – and opens the door a crack to new approaches in the fight against the virus .